Map showing the Molopo Farms Complex

 The targets are highly conductive bodies which could potentially be host to massive nickel sulphides due to the spatial location, particular geological setting and associated magnetic response.

 A follow-up ground geophysics programme conducted in 2019 confirmed the EM results and four high priority targets were selected for drilling.
 Diamond drilling of the 4 high priority targets has commenced with the first 2 holes now completed with inspection of core, downhole geophysics, sampling and assay testing next steps.
 Large intersections of ultramafic rocks have been encountered in the first two drill holes and visible sulphides identified in the second hole.
+The drilling of the third hole is ongoing.

 Further information in respect of KKME and the MFC Project background is available at the Kalahari Key website: www.kalaharikey.co.uk.